masudcoder/docker-nginx/README.md

 How To access into docker container
 ```

  after docker run (docker run -p 8089:80 masud/nginx), open a new terminal and see running procees by the following command

 - docker ps
 - docker exec -it c62aa1e7d4a7  /bin/bash

+c62aa1e7d4a7 is your container Id

 ```
 what is nginx